Privacy, Terms and Conditions and Acceptable Use Terms

 1.1.
 These terms and conditions are the contract between you and the owner(s) of emiledutoit.co.za, emiledutoitonline.com and toolsforhealthandwellness.com (“us”, “we”, etc).
 By visiting or using Our Website, you agree to be bound by them.

 1.2.
 We are emiledutoit.co.za, emiledutoitonline.com and toolsforhealthandwellness.com, 2 websites owned and run by Emile du Toit – a clinical psychologist specializing in Cognitive Therapy and registered in South Africa with the relevant psychological board (Board of Healthcare Funders, registration number 0201901) and other people who perform various functions on the website.
-Our offices and Emile du Toit’s clinical psychology private practice is at 2 Hemyock Road, Plumstead, Cape Town, South Africa, 7801.
+Our offices and Emile du Toit’s clinical psychology private practice is at Blue Route Medical Suites, 31 Tokai Road, Kirstenhof, Cape Town, 7945, South Africa.

 1.3.
 You are: ANYONE who uses Our Website.